 There is an estimated 282,000 people who have a spinal cord injury in the United States, according to the National Spinal Cord Injury Statistical Center.
 A spine injury is an unexpected accident that changes the rest of your life.
 Car accidents, medical malpractice or defective products are just a few causes contributing to the massive amount of spine injuries each year.

 People put a lot of trust into the healthcare professionals they go to.
 You expect that your doctor will provide the best possible care to any of your health issues.
 However, physician or medical negligence occurs in the forms of medical mistakes and errors.

 Imagine you go to the hospital for spine surgery.
 Your surgeon accidentally nicks the wrong part of your spine with a scalpel and causes damage to your nerves.
 Then, the doctor doesn’t notice or chooses to overlook their error.
 This malpractice leads to you now being paralyzed.
 Other forms of medical malpractice that could cause spinal cord damage include:

 In order to prove your healthcare provider was negligent, you must be able to show:

-It is important that you hire an experienced medical malpractice lawyer who handles spinal cord injuries who can do the following:
+It is important that you hire an experienced medical malpractice lawyer in the area who handles spinal cord injuries and can do the following: